 The Stewardship Department maintains a list of speakers equipped to make a custom stewardship presentation to your congregation, either in-person or online via Zoom.
 To request the Stewardship Speakers List, which includes both clergy and lay leaders from throughout the Diocese, email Canon Caroline Mowen.

 The Episcopal Network for Stewardship (TENS): TENS provides extensive stewardship resources and learning opportunities for Episcopal churches.
-All West Texas congregations are invited to use the diocesan membership credentials to access unlimited member resources: username- 1PETER and password- FOUR:10
+All West Texas congregations are invited to use the diocesan membership credentials to access unlimited member resources: password- James1:17

 Examples of Narrative Budgets: